nezaboodka/verstak/MergeList.md

 ﻿
 # **MergeList**

-MergeList is a list providing fast merge of lists and detection of changes (added, moved, removed items).
+MergeList provides fast merge of lists and detection of differences/changes after the merge: which items are added, moved, and removed.

 ``` typescript
 const items1 = ['Hello', 'Welcome', 'Bye', 'End']